The Heritage House built in 1912 is located approximately half a mile from the historic Greenbrier Resort in White Sulphur Springs, WV.

 There are many reasons to visit White Sulphur Springs.
 It is home to the reputable medical diagnostic center, The Greenbrier Clinic.
 'The Greenbrier Clinic combines unparalleled diagnostic evaluation and care coupled with the most reliable, advanced technology and exceptional customer service.”

 The Greenbrier River Trail is a 78-mile long rail trail that provides bicycling, backpacking, cross country skiing, and horseback riding.
 Following the trail is the Greenbrier River.
 This can also provide for boating and fishing while enjoying the beautiful surroundings that nature has to offer.
 If you like both then make sure you stay here during the Greenbrier River Race in late April.
 This mini triathlon provides a 3 mile run, 4 mile paddle in a kayak, and a 10 mile ride on a bike.

 Lake Sherwood Recreational Area (30 minute drive) which is a part of the Monongahela National Forest can add extraordinary scenery and memorable moments to the trip.
-Visitors to this beautiful place will enjoy breathtaking vistas, peaceful country roads, gently flowing streams, lakes and a beach with swimming access.
+Visitors to this beautiful place will enjoy breathtaking vistas, peaceful country roads, hiking, gently flowing streams, lakes and a beach with swimming access.
 Cost to enter is just $5 per car.
 Picnic tables with charcoal Grills.
 Paddle boats are available to rent.
 Fishing boats are allowed

 Snowshoe Mountain Resort can provide fun entertainment by skiing down a mountain or in the spring and summer outdoor recreational opportunities in the mountains and lake on the mountain.